tsliwowicz/crayon/README.md

 * [Dashboard Designer][] - Where we do our magic and build our mighty informative graphs
 * [Munin Plugin][] - Where we view our good old munin dashboard but in a new and cool way

-Also, be sure to visit the [Mailing List] if you have any question.
+Be sure to visit the [Mailing List] if you have any question.
+Also, White Paper and comparison to graphite coming up soon.

 [Mailing List]: https://groups.google.com/forum/#!forum/crayon-mailing-list
 [Taboola]: http://www.taboola.com